mittinatten/freesasa/README.md

 standalone program with a simple command line interface with some configuration capabilities.

 So far the algorithms by Lee & Richards and Shrake & Rupley have been implemented.
 Verification has been done by comparing the results of the two calculations and by visual inspection of the surfaces found by them.
+There are still some discrepancies, and it seems that Lee & Richards is the where the problem lies, so Lee & Richards should not be used for anything serious yet.

 The OONS atom-classification and radii are used by default (Ooi et al.
 PNAS 1987).
 Users should be easily able to add their own schemes by